FAOEuFMD/EuFMD-Nexus/README.md

 1. Follow tutorial: https://eufmd-fast-docs.onrender.com/blog/testing-environment

-2. The App uses 4 databases: db_manager, PCP, RMT and db_training.
-You must import all 4 databases on your local MySQL.
+2. The App uses 2 databases: db_manager and PCP.
+You must import all 2 databases on your local MySQL.

 3. Copy the `.env.example` file to `.env` and configure your database credentials.